 Best Before is just an indication of the quality of the food and ingredients.
 This means that after the ‘best before’ date there is no guarantee that the food remains as fresh or tastes and looks just the same or that the aroma and nutrients are100 percent exactly they ought to be before the date.
 It simply means that the food may no longer be in the perfect condition beyond the ‘best before’ date but it could still be safe to eat.
 On the other hand, the Expiry Date indicates that the food has gone bad and should not be eaten at all beyond the date.

 Reasons for confusion in the ‘best before’ and ‘expiry date’ and which are of concern to the NCDRC are that

 - According to FSSAI foods that are labeled ‘Best Before’ can still be sold in the market.
 The question then is that for how many months after the ‘best before” date can such foods be safe to eat.
 Will they be safe to eat for three months, six months or one year?

 - The ‘best before’ date applies to unopened packages of food only.
 Once the package is opened there is no guarantee of the ‘best before’ date or that the food will remain as fresh, nutritious and flavored.

 - Consumers cannot use their nose, eyes and taste buds to detect if the food is safe so how will they know if the food is still good to eat after the ‘best before’ date has passed.

-In most cases consumers throw away food that has passed its ‘best before’ date as they treat it just like an ‘expiry date’ so what is the need for two types of labelling?
-We have to wait and see what steps the FSSAI will take to make these labelling changes in food items so there is no confusion in the minds of consumers.
+In most cases, consumers throw away food that has passed its ‘best before’ date as they treat it just like an ‘expiry date’ so what is the need for two types of labeling?
+We have to wait and see what steps the FSSAI will take to make these labeling changes in food items so there is no confusion in the minds of consumers.